 Additionally, you can find many other diamond price calculators online.
 You will be asked to input information about your preferences in terms of shape, clarity and carat.
 Based on those, you will be given with a price range suggestion.
 Some of these calculators, however, are branded.
 As a result, they’ll refer you to the price range of a specific retailer rather than to impartial information.

 Based on this information, you probably have already reached the conclusion that diamond valuation isn’t an easy task.
-Carat measurements matter but so do many other features of the stone.
+Carat measurements matter but so do many other features.
 Market forces are also at play, especially when it comes to rare diamonds that are in high demand.
 In contrast, the highly popular one carat diamonds tend to benefit from a much higher price stability.

 Whether you’re interested in loose diamonds as an investment or getting stones for the creation of custom jewellery, identifying the right price to quality ratio will be of paramount importance.
 Obviously, the task isn’t easy to accomplish because of the multiple criteria that may potentially balance out each other or contribute to a sharp increase in the price of the respective stone.

 Getting a good deal on loose diamonds is all about being informed.
 Hopefully, the resources provided in this guide will make it much easier for you to identify stones on the market that are worth buying.

 For a start, determine what carat range you’re going to choose.
 This is the one single factor that will have the biggest impact on budget determination.
 Compared to all other factors, the carat weight is the primary one in terms of loose diamond purchase.
 This is so because the price of jewellery craftsmanship and precious metals is excluded from the equation.